anit-mathew/Emotion-Classifier-Predicting-Feelings-from-Text/README.md

 predict_emotion.py: Script for real-time emotion prediction based on user input. requirements.txt: List of Python packages required for the project.

+# Usage
+## Training the Model:

+Run the train_model.py script to train the emotion classification model.

+## Real-time Prediction:
+After training, run the predict_emotion.py script to interactively predict emotions based on user input.

 ## Results
 The trained model achieves good accuracy on the test set, as shown in the printed classification report.